Divyam88/EDA-on-top-1000-IMDB-movies/README.md

 # EDA-on-top-1000-IMDB-movies

 # Dataset Description:
-* The dataset is taken from [kaggle] (https://www.kaggle.com/datasets/harshitshankhdhar/imdb-dataset-of-top-1000-movies-and-tv-shows).
+* The dataset is taken from [kaggle](https://www.kaggle.com/datasets/harshitshankhdhar/imdb-dataset-of-top-1000-movies-and-tv-shows).
 * Data:-

     * Poster_Link - Link of the poster that imdb using